-Class registration begins: early March 2014
+Class registration begins: Oct.
+27, 2014

-Priority application date: April 1, 2014.*
+Priority application date: April 1, 2015*

 Note: After the first day of a semester, approvals for that semester's application and admission will be handled by exception only.
 Please contact Admission Services at 480-965-7788.

-Submit the nonrefundable application fee.
+- Submit the nonrefundable transfer application fee.

 Arizona resident fee is $50.

-Nonresident, International and ASU Online fee is $65.
+Nonresident, international and ASU Online fee is $65.

-Request to have your official transcript(s) and test scores mailed to ASU.
+- Request to have your official transcripts and test scores mailed to ASU.